Skip to contents

 Details

 Somers' D is an asymmetric ordinal measure defined as \(d = (C - D) / (C + D + T)\), where \(T\) is the number of pairs tied on the independent variable.
-The symmetric version is the harmonic mean of the two asymmetric values.
-Standard error formulas follow the DescTools implementations (Signorell et al., 2024); see cramer_v() for full references.
+The symmetric version (direction = "symmetric") is the harmonic mean of the two asymmetric values, matching the SPSS / PSPP convention; this is not identical to Kendall's Tau-b (which is the geometric mean of the same two quantities), although the two often agree to two decimals.
+No analytic SE / CI is reported for the symmetric form (DescTools follows the same convention).
+Standard error formulas for the asymmetric directions follow the DescTools implementations (Signorell et al., 2024); see cramer_v() for full references.

 Examples